vacp2p/rfc-index/codex/marketplace.md

 storage providers MUST enter a storage contract with the requester via the marketplace smart contract.

-When storage providers are selected to fill a slot for the request, storage providers MUST NOT abandon the slot, unless the request is canceled or complete.
+When storage providers are selected to fill a slot for the request, storage providers MUST NOT abandon the slot, unless the slot state is `cancelled` or `complete`.
-If canceled, the slot state SHOULD be changed to cancelled or failed.
+If cancelled, the slot state SHOULD be changed to `cancelled` or `failed`.

 #### Slots
 Slots is a method used by the Codex network to distribute data chucks amongst storage providers.
 Data chucks, created by clients nodes, MUST use a method of distributing the dataset for data resiliency.
 - Client nodes SHOULD decide how many nodes should fill the slots of a storage contract.
-- Storage providers MUST be selected to fill a slot,
+- Storage providers MUST be selected before filling a slot,

-Each slot represents a chunk of a dataset provided during storage request.
+Each slot represents a chunk of a dataset provided during the storage request.
-The first state of a slot is reserved, meaning that the slot is waiting to be reserved by a storage provider.
+The first state of a slot is `reserved`, meaning that the slot is waiting to be reserved by a storage provider.
 The Codex network selects storage providers by using a variation of the Kademila distance function, as described in [CODEX/NODE-DISPERSAL](https://github.com/vacp2p/rfc-index/blob/codex-disperal/codex/slot-dispersal.md).

 After a slot reservation is secured, the storage provider MUST:
 - provide token collateral and proof of storage to fill the slot
 - provide proofs of storage periodically
-Once filled, the slot state SHOULD be changed from reserved to filled.
+Once filled, the slot state SHOULD be changed from `reserved` to `filled`.

 The `reward` payout SHOULD occur periodically until the request `duration` is complete.
-Once complete, the slot state SHOULD be changed to finished.
+Once complete, the slot state SHOULD be changed to `finished`.

-A slot MUST become empty after the storage provider fails to provide proofs of storage to validator nodes.
+A slot MUST become empty after the storage provider fails to provide proofs of storage to the marketplace.
-The state of the slot SHOULD change from filled to free.
+The state of the slot SHOULD change from `filled` to `free` when validator nodes see the slot is missing proofs.

 The storage provider assigned to that slot MUST forfeit its `collateral`.
 Other storage providers can earn a small portion of the forfeited `collateral` by providing a new proof of storage and `collateral`,